Levi's Warehouse Sale: Up to 75% off

 It's really simple to set up.
 Create an account or log in to get started.

-Macy's offers the Levi's Men's 511 Slim Fit Jeans in Finely Shred for $15.96.
-Choose in-store pickup to dodge the $10.95 shipping fee.
-That's the lowest price we could find in any color by around $25.
+Macy's offers the Calvin Klein Jeans Men's Slim-Fit Stretch Jeans in Angelou for $18.96.
+Opt for in-store pickup to avoid the $10.95 shipping charge.
+That's the lowest price we could find by $16.
 Buy Now

 Macy's offers the Levi's Men's 501 Original Shrink-to-Fit Jeans in Black for $29.99.
 Opt for in-store pickup to avoid the $10.95 shipping fee.
 That's the best deal we could find today by $20 (we saw them in Pink for $15 less last September.)
 Buy Now